I love it!

 Giorgia loves to read a book at home while it is raining outside.

-❤️ If you liked this lesson on how do you say I love it in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say I love it in Italian, share it with your friends!

 Leave a Comment